Luis Castillo (American football): Positive drug test

-San Diego Chargers (2005-2011)
+San Diego Chargers

-2005 season
+Castillo was selected with the 28th overall pick in the first round of the 2005 NFL draft.

 In 2005 Castillo was named an All-Rookie Team selection by NFL.com, Pro Football Weekly/Professional Football Writers of America.
 Castillo has emerged as a play maker alongside Jamal Williams and Igor Olshansky, creating havoc in opposing backfields.
 He ended his rookie season with 49 tackles, 3½ sacks, and 3 pass deflections.

-2006 season

 In the 2006 opening game at the Oakland Raiders ESPN commentator Dick Vermeil called Castillo one of the best young defensive linemen he's seen in a long time.
 Castillo was a second alternate to the 2006 Pro Bowl.
 His season totals included playing in 10 games (9 starts) 37 tackles, 7 sacks, and an interception.

-2007 season

 On November 6, 2007, it was announced that Castillo would miss at least 6 weeks after having surgery on one of his knees.
 For the 2007 season he again played in 10 games and started nine.
 He totaled 33 tackles, 2½ sacks and one deflected pass.
 In 2008, following a tackle of Vince Young, Castillo performed a salsa dance for the crowd.
 Castillo started in all three playoff appearances for the Chargers, including the AFC Championship against the New England Patriots where he sacked Tom Brady.

-2008 season

 Castillo signed a five-year, $43.1 million extension in July 2008.
 His statistics for the season were 16 games played, 15 starts, 39 tackles, 1½ sacks, a pass defensed and an interception (the second of his career).

-2009 season

-Castillo started and played 14 games with 2 sacks and 25 total tackles.
+In 2009, Castillo started and played 14 games with 2 sacks and 25 total tackles.
 He led the Chargers into the postseason until losing the divisional round to the New York Jets.

-2010 season

 Castillo started all 16 games in 2010 with 2.5 sacks and 26 total tackles.

-2011 season

-During Week 1 of the 2011 season, Castillo suffered a broken leg and it prematurely ended his 2011 season.
+During Week 1 of the 2011 season, he suffered a broken leg and it prematurely ended his 2011 season.
 He became a free agent after the season in which he played in only one game.

-2012 season

 After visiting the New England Patriots, he re-signed with the Chargers on a 1-year deal on April 4, 2012.

-However, Castillo was released by the San Diego Chargers on July 19, 2012.
+However, Castillo was released by the Chargers on July 19, 2012.